-In 2021, the County distributed more than $16 million through the shareback program thanks to Arapahoe County taxpayers.
+In 2022, the County distributed $19 million through the shareback program thanks to Arapahoe County taxpayers.
 Municipalities use these funds to invest in local parks, trails, and open spaces for all residents to enjoy.

 Twelve municipalities participate in our shareback program: Aurora, Bennett, Centennial, Cherry Hills Village, Columbine Valley, Deer Trail, Englewood, Foxfield, Glendale, Greenwood Village, Littleton, and Sheridan.